A History of the Rice Lake Indians by Mary Jane Muskratte Simpson

 "In 1805 two men entered Canada, contrasts, yet complements to each other, Henry Ryan and William Case, destined to leave their impress on the plastic cause they took in hand to mould.
 The central part of the work, Bay of Quinte, was placed in charge of Ryan, an Irishman, tall, athletic.
 His great strength was shown in quietly dismounting and landing a would-be antagonist over the fence.
 A voice of surpassing power accorded with his massive frame and brawny arm.
-Bishop Hedding described him as "a very pious man, with great love for the cause of Christ and great zeal in his work as a minister".
+Bishop Hedding described him as "a very pious man, with a great love for the cause of Christ and great zeal in his work as a minister".
 The energy and success which marked his early ministry were deemed suitable credentials for the work.
-In this new and northern field, while his birth and upbringing made appointment welcome to himself.
+In this new and northern field, while his birth and upbringing made an appointment welcome to himself.
 As his colleague, William Case was sent.
 He was American-born, slight, mild and meek.
-The shrinking meekness and clinging faith of Moses proved qualifications for leadership quite as essential as the giant strength and impulsive courage of Samson; and Case, in humility, fidelity and consistency during more than forty years of prominent position in our Methodist Israel, won more enduring triumphs than fell to the lot of his gifted colaborer, for the time his superior in office.
+The shrinking meekness and clinging faith of Moses proved qualifications for leadership quite as essential as the giant strength and impulsive courage of Samson; and Case, in humility, fidelity, and consistency during more than forty years of prominent position in our Methodist Israel, won more enduring triumphs than fell to the lot of his gifted colaborer, for the time his superior in office.
 Ryan and Case entered heartily upon their labors and had a year of prosperity.
 One of their first efforts was the holding of a camp meeting, a novelty in Canada."

 Quoting again from Sanderson's "Century of Methodism" an account of the conversion of Peter Jones is given: